unm-digital-futures/digital-history-review/docs/essays/aluminum-yucca.md

 ---
 ---

-{% include jumbotron.html
+{% include jumbotron.html title="Essay Example" image="images/BirdsEye_1886.jpg" text="This is where you put your catchy subtitle." %}
-title="Aluminum Yucca"
-image="images/AYucca4.jpg"
-text="The Story of the Aluminum Yucca."
-%}

 ### Introduction